yoganshi-tech/Transformerless-power-supply/README.md

 🏗️ How to Use

 Open the project in KiCad.
-Review/edit schematic as needed.
+Review/edit schematic as needed.,
 Generate new Gerber files if required:
-File → Plot → Gerber
+File → Plot → Gerber,
-Upload the Gerbers to any PCB manufacturer (JLCPCB, PCBWay, etc.)
-Solder components and test carefully with isolation and safety in mind.
+Upload the Gerbers to any PCB manufacturer (JLCPCB, PCBWay, etc.), Solder components and test carefully with isolation and safety in mind.

 ⚠️ Safety Note